Blood Pressure Drugs

 Central Sympathetic Agents

-– This instead gets converted to methyl-noradrenaline which is a false neurotransmitter
+It gets converted to methyl-noradrenaline which is a false neurotransmitter.

-– It binds presynaptic inhibitory a2 receptors which are Gi coupled, causing hyperpolarisation
+It binds presynaptic inhibitory α2 receptors which are Gi coupled.

-– It is used to manage hypertension during pregnancy
+It is used to manage hypertension in pregnancy.

 Side effects